MonishaBasak/Tweet_Emotion_Recognition_Using_LSTM/README.md

 - Using a Tokenizer in TensorFlow
 - Padding and Truncating Sequences
 - Creating and Training a Recurrent Neural Network
-- Using NLP and Deep Learning to perform Text Classification"
+- Using NLP and Deep Learning to perform Text Classification